adshares/adshares-docs/protocol/definitions/def_objects.rst

 ^^^^^^^^
 A series of :ref:`Creatives <protocol-definitions-creative>` aimed to achieve a specific marketing goal.

+Each :ref:`Campaign <protocol-definitions-campaign>` has a defined date range during which it is active and the maximum amount it can pay up to.
+Each :ref:`Campaign <protocol-definitions-campaign>` consists of one or more :ref:`Creatives <protocol-definitions-creative>` of different type and size.

+Adserver can use classification of known classifier if it is valid.
+Details of inventory response format can be found :ref:`below<inventory_response_format>`.

 .. _protocol-definitions-site:

 Site
 ^^^^
 A digital medium owned by a :ref:`Publisher <protocol-definitions-publisher>` where a :ref:`Creative <protocol-definitions-creative>` can be placed.
+Each :ref:`Site <protocol-definitions-site>` is expected to be classified by one or more :ref:`Site Tagging Platforms <protocol-definitions-stp>`.

-Currently the following two media types are supported:
+Currently, :ref:`Sites <protocol-definitions-site>` featuring the following two media types are supported:

 * web page,
 * metaverse land parcel.